CaptMD-11/VStats/README.md

 ## Importing into Projects

-Since I use the VS Code IDE, I will provide instructions here on how to import the JAR file into a Java project opened in VS Code.

-1. Download the ZIP of the entire project or clone the repository onto your computer.
-2. Locate the JAR file in the project (<samp>VStats/VStats-master/src/build/VStats.jar</samp> if you downloaded or <samp>VStats/VStats/src/build/VStats.jar</samp> if you cloned the repository).
-3. Open a Java project in VS Code and click on a <samp>.java</samp> file.
-Towards the bottom of the File Explorer window, you should see a dropdown menu called <samp>Java Projects</samp>.
-4. Click on the <samp>Java Projects</samp> menu and locate the <samp>Referenced Libraries</samp> folder.
-5. Click on the "+" icon and add the VStats.jar file from the file path from Step #2.
-6. Done!

 Instructions on how to install & import VStats into Java projects are available <a target="_blank" href="https://captmd-11.github.io/blog/statscalculator/importingvstatsintoprojects.html">here</a>.